-During the first part of the 20th century, radium was used in products ranging from paint to makeup and spa treatments to chocolate to toys.
+During the first part of the 20th century, radium, an alkaline earth metal, was used in countless consumer products like paint, makeup, chocolate, and children's toys.
 Radium was sold as safe and even beneficial long before the dangers of the radioactive element were understood.
-The effects of radium exposureon the body were often horrific and painful, blamed on other ailments, and could lead to death.
-The "Radium Girls," factory workers who handled radium daily, experienced all kinds of health problems, as did fans of radium water and other quack medical treatments that contained the element.
-The common use of radium resulted in slow radiation poisoning, which broke the body down as it ate away at bones, teeth, and organs.
+The effects of radium exposure on the body, although frequently attributed to other elements, were often painful and sometimes fatal.
+The "Radium Girls," factory workers who handled radium daily, experienced numerous health problems, as did consumers of radium water and other fraudulent medical treatments that contained the element.
+The common use of radium resulted in slow radiation poisoning, which broke down the body by eating away at bones, teeth, and organs.

-Unfortunately, many of the factory workers who were exposed to radium on a daily basis and had to have tooth surgery to help with the radium-induced pain didn't have the ability to heal from the wounds brought about by pulling teeth.
-Even worse, pieces of decayed jaw would also come loose during the procedure.
-Some doctors thought that the jaw rot was due to an infection associated with the teeth, but soon they began to look more closely.
-In many victims of radium exposure, the jaw bone was honeycombed and breaking down.
+Many of the factory workers who were exposed to radium daily underwent tooth surgery to help with the radium-induced pain.
+Unfortunately, their bodies were unable to heal from the wounds of tooth extraction––pieces of decayed jaw would often come loose during the procedure.
+Some doctors hypothesized that the bone deterioration was due to an infection associated with the teeth, but closer inspection revealed that, in many victims of radium exposure, the jaw bone was honeycombed from decay.
 In 1924, a New York dentist, Theodor Blum, was the first to connect "radium jaw" with the women working with the element.

-For his part, serial radium drinker Eben Byers also experienced deterioration of the jaw.
-When called to testify at Federal Trade Commission hearings about the use of radium in consumer products, Byers was unable to do so due to illness.
-According to his lawyer, who visited Byers and was shocked, Byers's "whole upper jaw, excepting his two front teeth, and most of his lower jaw had been removed.
+Eben Byers, an avid drinker of "Radithor," also experienced similar jaw deterioration.
+When called to testify at Federal Trade Commission hearings concerning the use of radium in consumer products, Byers was unable to do so due to illness.
+According to his lawyer, who was shocked after visiting his client, Byers's "whole upper jaw, excepting his two front teeth, and most of his lower jaw had been removed.
 All the remaining bone tissue of his body was disintegrating and holes were actually forming in his skull."

 Just as Byers's bones decayed, so too did the Radium Girls' bodies break down.
-Prolonged exposure to radium led to bones that weakened to the point where they "would crumple or snap under little pressure," a condition known as radiation osteitis.
+Prolonged exposure to radium weakened their bones to the point that they would "crumple or snap under little pressure," a condition known as radiation osteitis.
 X-rays revealed crushed vertebrae, broken legs, and jaws eaten away to the point of deformity.
-Many individuals ended up disabled as a result; some had their vertebrae compress simply because they couldn't support their own weight anymore.
-However, the severity of effects on their bones depended on their exposure.
+Many individuals became disabled as a result; the spines of several subjects compressed simply because of their decreased vertebrae density.
+The severity of the effects did, however, depend on their exposure.

-As recently as 2011, studies indicate that exposure to radium, as well as uranium, may cause cleft palate deformities in children.
-The conclusions need further research, but in areas with high levels of radium in the water, women reported babies born with defects along with high infant mortality rates.
+In 2011, studies indicated that exposure to radium and uranium may cause cleft palate deformities in children.
+In areas with high levels of radium in the water, women reported babies born with defects, as well as high infant mortality rates.